vagner4work/advanced_custom_post_types/README.md

-Advanced Custom Post Types: v3.1.1
+Advanced Custom Post Types: v3.2.0
 ---

+UPDATE: In 3.2.0 pages options were added but not documented as of yet see the ACPT theme-options plugin for  for example.

 This is a framework for creating not only custom post types, roles and taxonomies in WordPress but it will also give you the ability to rapidly create custom fields (post types only).